We may receive compensation when you click on links to products from our partners.

 There are three types of apprenticeships available – Intermediate, Advanced and Higher.
 Each requires candidates to be qualified to a certain level to achieve a higher level of qualification.
 Higher apprenticeships are the equivalent to a university degree and provide the professional development more qualified individuals need to open doors within their industry.

 Which industries provide apprenticeships?

 Apprenticeships are available across a number of industries and programs are run by companies of all sizes.
 The construction sector is one particular area where apprenticeship programs are prevalent.
 Trades like plumbing, roofing, plastering and building require a lot of ‘on the job’ training and explore particularly skilled areas of expertise.
 To get the quality that they are looking for companies to choose to run their own programs to ensure their standards are met.

 Highly competitive industries such as the media sector also offer apprenticeship programs, these tend to be higher apprenticeships however and applicants are required to meet certain educational requirements before gaining a place.
 Media apprenticeships allow candidates to gain the experience they need to back up any qualifications they may have.

 What are the benefits of becoming an apprentice?

 There are numerous benefits that come with apprenticeships, regardless of which industry you have an interest in.
-The opportunity to earn while you learn is perhaps the biggest advantage.
-Many college and university students try to balance full-time education with part-time work to fund their studies but an apprenticeship allows you to get the best of both worlds without breaking your back!
+The opportunity to part-time work to fund their studies but an apprenticeship allows you to get the best of both worlds without breaking your back!

 Apprenticeships also offer a real job within your chosen sector, and candidates can choose to stay with the company long after their apprenticeship program has finished to utilise their newfound qualification.
 Apprentices tend to work a 30 hour week with the remaining hours spent in learning, whether that be classroom or workshop based.
 Best of all, all apprenticeships lead to a qualification which will help you proceed at the company that trained you or elsewhere following program completion.

 Applying for your apprenticeship